Burgestrand/hallon-openal/README.md

 This gem supplies Hallon with the ability to stream audio through your speakers using OpenAL.

+As far as API goes it follows the [Hallon audio driver protocol](http://rubydoc.info/github/Burgestrand/Hallon/Hallon/ExampleAudioDriver).

 ## Installation

     gem install hallon-openal